We have been to Blue Spring State Park many times over the years – as day visitors, on field trips, tent camping, and now RV camping.

 Get in the water!

-Once in the swim area you can swim, snorkel, or tube down the spring run.
+Once in the swim area, you can swim, snorkel, or tube down the spring run.
+The depth of the water varies throughout the swimming areas.
+Be prepared to tread water when not actively swimming.

 Hit the playground!